 The year 2017 brought a milestone partnership to Ripple as a company.
 Ripple announced on 10th October that over one hundred clients have signed up to its blockchain network, RippleNet.

 Financial Corporations announced were big-name clients such as Standard Chartered, UniCredit, Santander and Union Bank of Switzerland (USB).
-Cuallix (a non-financial services institution with more than 25 years of experience in the payments industry and with a group of professionals with the objective of achieving total customer satisfaction) was the first company to employ Ripple’s novel token (XRP) in its business operations.
+Cuallix (a non-financial services institution with more than 25 years of experience in the payments industry) was the first company to employ Ripple’s novel token (XRP) in its business operations.

-Speaking on the partnerships and why it is important for Ripple to join the competition, Chief Executive Officer (CEO) of Ripple, Brad Garlinghouse told CNBC that “The global payments industry really has been ruled by an oligopoly, led by players like JPMorgan and Citi”.
+Speaking on the partnerships and why it is important for Ripple to join the competition, CEO of Ripple, Brad Garlinghouse told CNBC that “The global payments industry really has been ruled by an oligopoly, led by players like JPMorgan and Citi”.

-Ripple began 2017 where it left off in 2016 with a trading price of $0.0063 on the 1st day of January 2017 with a price of $0.0063 and closed the 2nd quarter and 1st half of the year (June) with a price of $0.2386.
-Ripple began October at a price of $0.2031, with more than 100 partners coming through on 10th October.
-Ripple (XRP) ended 2017 on December 31 rallying to a price of $2.0500.
+Ripple began October at a price of $0.2031 and ended 2017 on December 31 rallying to a price of $2.0500.
 In the process, XRP gained 32,439.7% in price which was heavily bolstered by the rally of parent crypto Bitcoin (BTC) and positive market sentiments on the whole crypto finance space.

 China banned all activities associated with cryptocurrencies in 2017 which was followed by Japan’s ban in 2018.
 After a crypto boom in 2017, Ripple carried on strongly into 2018.
-After opening on the 1st day of January 2018 at a trading price of $2.1900, Ripple reached an all-time high of $3.84 which was recorded on 4th January 2018 as per data retrieved from CoinMarketCap.
+After opening on the 1st day of January 2018 at a trading price of $2.1900, Ripple reached an all-time high of $3.84 on 4th January 2018.

-XRP closed the 2nd quarter (June) at a price of $0.4612 and ended the year on December 31 2018 exchanging hands for $0.3709.
+XRP closed 2018 exchanging hands for $0.3709.
 XRP decreased by as much as 90.3411% and brought questions as to its ability to become resistant in the market.

 Aside from the financial market recovery for cryptocurrencies in 2019, Ripple’s price was driven by the announcement of RippleNet surpassing two hundred customers globally on 8th January 2019.
 Thirteen (13) companies signed up to RippleNet (the company’s payment network).
 The companies include Rendimento, Euro Exim Finance, Olympia Trust Company, WorldCom Finance, Pontual/USEND, JNFX, Ahli Bank of Kuwait, BFC Bahrain, GMT, ConnectPay, Transpaygo, SendFriend and FTCS.